KartulUdus/PoracleJS/README.md

 #### Introduction

-PoracleJS is a NodeJS application for RocketMap WebHook alarms with amqp 🐰.
+PoracleJS is a NodeJS application for Discord pokemon alarms.
+It currently supports wild spawns, raids and quests.
-It allows for high end-user configurability using discord `!commands` and private message alarms.
+It allows for high end-user configurability using discord `!commands` and private message or channel alarms.

 #### Links